peterchen3301/phd-review-system/README.md

   *Possible solutions:*
   - Specify "review index" and do all the later operation based on this.
 Never do 2nd search.

-* At "review year" drop-down list in add_student_review.html, the default value is a string of "null", not a literal null value which could lead to confusion and data management hardship.
-Consider changing deafult value to "n/a", and disallow default value input.
+* At "review year" drop-down list in [add_student_review.html](add_student_review.html), the default value is a string of "null", not a literal null value.
   *Threatens:*
   - confusion in terminology
   - Data management hardship